wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/5-online-services.md

 > [!div class="mx-imgBorder"]
 > [![Close and Apply step to apply changes](../media/5-close-apply-step-changes-ssm.png)](../media/5-close-apply-step-changes-ssm.png#lightbox)

-Once you are happy with your data, Select the **Close & Apply** button to apply your changes and load your data into Power BI Desktop.
+When you are satisfied with your data, select the **Close & Apply** button to apply your changes and load your data into Power BI Desktop.